Green Jewelry Bonney OP12 Deck Guide – One Piece Card Game

 • Turn 2 (4 Don): Urouge.

-• Turn 4 (8 Don): Hody Jones.
-Or Carrot, Smoker, or Cavendish.
-Or Eustass”Captain”Kid (If Smoker or Cavendish are still in play).
+• Turn 4 (8 Don): Hody Jones, Carrot, or Cavendish.
+Or Eustass”Captain”Kid (If Cavendish is still in play).

 Other Cards to Include